laurailonaa/outfit-princess-dress-up-game/README.md

 8) Enjoy the game!

 ## Current features
+ Note!
+This is only the first preview of the project, more features and clothing pieces coming in the future!

 * One base avatar in the center
 * Multiple clothing pieces (more to come in the future!) including:
   - 4 Hairstyles